igorskyflyer/igorskyflyer/README.md

 <br>

-My name is Igor (IPA: /ˈIːɡɔːɹ/) and I am a graduate BSc Hons IT and a full-stack Web, desktop and mobile developer with a strong passion for everything digital and tech related.
+My name is Igor (IPA: /ˈIːɡɔːɹ/) and I am a graduate **BSc IT _(with Hons, 4 years)_** and a full-stack Web, desktop and mobile developer with a strong passion for everything digital and tech related.
 I have an extensive experience in building projects from the ground up, with dedication and commitment in every step of the way.
 I always try to help the dev-community by building useful libraries, modules, extensions, add-ons and only recently, Visual Studio Code themes.
-I am a huge DX (developer experience) advocate. :revolving_hearts: Let me tell you something more about what I do. 🏄
+I am a huge DX (developer experience) advocate. :revolving_hearts:

+Let me tell you something more about what I do. 🏄

 <br>
 <br>